Slaymish/GPTServer/README.md

 This API provides a simple interface to control smart lights in your home network programmatically.
 It is built using Quart, which is an asynchronous Python web framework.

+To use this API inside if a GPT, add an action and paste the openai schema into there.
+You will have to host the container somehow and use that url in the schema

 ## Requirements

 - Docker